The question is no longer whether to use AI for executive communication and speechwriting. It’s how to use it best.

 • How to use AI to assess strengths and weaknesses of your arguments, clarify numbers and stats and generate more compelling metaphors and similes.

-This session focuses on using AI to support the later stages of the speechwriting process: when you’re refining a draft, preparing it for delivery, and making sure it resonates.
-You’ll learn how to use AI to test for clarity, tone, cultural sensitivity and flow.
-As with research and drafting, the goal here isn’t replacement.
-It’s refinement and enhancement.
+This session focuses on using AI to support the later stages of the speechwriting process and builds on Day 1 by introducing more advanced and agentic AI tools that help refine drafts, prepare them for delivery and ensure they resonate.
+You’ll learn how to use the very latest AI agents and build multi-step workflows to test for clarity, tone, cultural sensitivity and flow.
+As with research and drafting, the goal here isnโ€™t replacement.
+Itโ€™s refinement and enhancement.
+You will also learn how agentic AI can automate quality checks, strengthen late-stage revisions and support speech coaching sessions with your speaker.
 When used well, these tools can make you a more responsive, confident and more valuable partner to your speaker.
-You will learn how to use AI to:
+You will learn how to use AI and agentic systems to:

-• Test the readability of the speech—and the listenability, too.
+• Test the readability of the speechโ€”and the listenability, too.

 • Deepen your knowledge of the subject and improve your application of rhetorical devices.